MichaelBrueggemann/sheepsmeadow/README.md

     > In this regard, all project files are also organised in the MVC pattern.
     - this was a great opportunity for me to refresh my college knowledge of the MVC pattern

+## 12.03.2024
 - I implemented a automated testing pipeline for the following reasons:
     1. keeping myself accountable.
 Any push will be checked by the pipeline, so i have to design my code in compliance with my tests or my build will fail (and i get annoying emails because of that).
     2. Learn to set up testing enviroments.
 Setting up this pipeline was a new experience for me, as these tests arent run on my local machine, but instead are run in a VM on GitHub.
 Therefore debugging was a bit challenging (i encountered the famous "but it works on my machine" a lot :) ).
 Using the tool `act` was a great help, to debug the VM locally.

+## 11.04.2024
+- In the current implementation, each agent will get a new Int2D-Object every time a location has to be changed.
+This is incredibly inefficient, as this pollutes memory.
+I decided to leave it in, as the effort needed to change this doesn't outweigh the benefit, as this project doesn't aim to provide the most performant simulation, but instead provide a simple example to learn Agent-Based-Modelling.
+This programm should be used as explanatory material in an first year undergrad course, so i think this is a fair consideration, as this is only a hobby project of me.